LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/post-install.md

    * **Username**: choose the information that be used as identifier of your users (usually email or CPF)
 1. Click on **Create Subscription**

+> [!NOTE]
+> Not all web applications are compatible with every username identifier.
+Please check the application(s) you intend to use with
+> GrantID to check if there are any requirements over the username identifier.

 To test the procedure, open the following URL (replace *login.id.patorum.com* with your [login domain](index.md#planning)):

 ```plaintext